 Thus, we can say that the company’s operating profit is R$ 2,675.00.

-In turn, operating profit informs if the company is really gaining profitability, taking into account the operating expenses.
-That way, with the data obtained by this calculation, it’s possible to develop more precise strategies to improve your company’s earnings, since you really know how much you are acquiring in your operations.
+That way, with the data obtained by this calculation, it is possible to develop more accurate strategies to improve your company’s earnings, since you know exactly how much you are acquiring in your operations.